blakemcbride/Stack360-Backend/README.md

 # STACK360 Web-based Business Process Software

-Comprehensive Business Process Software for Service-oriented Businesses.
+Comprehensive Business Process Software for Service-oriented Organizations.

 We're excited to share Stack360, our robust web-based business process software!
 Stack360 has been a reliable solution in production for over a decade, offering a suite of integrated functions tailored for service-oriented organizations.
 This comprehensive system streamlines various business operations, including: